 For it was before, we little thought beyond our children and theirs.
 Now we must “In God we Trust” be the bridge for all our children’s future tomorrows…

-BREATH OF LIFE “and then the Lord God formed man of dust from the ground and breathed into his nostrils the breath of life and Man became a living being.”
+“and then the Lord God formed man of dust from the ground and breathed into his nostrils the breath of life, and Man became a living being.”
 (Genesis 2:7)

-Let us meditate on this Earth Day 2019 on our connectedness to all things.
+Let us meditate on this Earth Day 2019 on our interconnectedness to all things.
+Lord, we pray, help us to be the Stewards of your Creation as you created us to be.
+Amen

 We are the conscience of planet Earth!